 - SCRATCH NOTES: I carry a small notebook with me everywhere I go.
 I write anything I need or want to remember from my day into it.
 It takes the place of scratch paper for me except all the notes are in one place and not all over the place on random papers or on the back of something that might end up in the trash.
 I don’t make it perfect or anything but I do give every item needed to be acted on a check box.

-- Daily Journal (1 week at a time) Here I write as little or much as I want in weekly increments.
+- Daily Journal (1 month at a time) Here I write as little or much as I want in daily increments.

 - Yearly Overview ( Example of title: 2021 Ah-ha’s! and Don’t Forgets!)
 In this yearly overview, I add anything that has made a major impression, changed me somehow, or that I absolutely do not want to forget.
 Also, this allows me to find those nuggets quickly without trying to shuffle though a years worth of writing.
 It helps me to track my spiritual progress, remember what God has said, know what I’ve been struggling with, and how I was able to overcome it. #growthmatters